Share

 In most cases the worldhouse structure is quite simple; a tough, flexible transparent roof that admits sunlight and prevents atmosphere escape.
 Most worldhouse roofs are largely supported by atmospheric pressure, but may be supported by support columns as required.
 Modern worldhouse roofs are largely self-repairing, capable of dealing with small to medium meteor impacts; such roofs generally consist of several layers, some of which are filled with smart fluids or gel which actively repair any minor punctures.

-Such a worldhouse roof acts as a greenhouse as well, allowing cooler planets to retain enough heat and atmosphere to become habitable for the intended population type.
+A worldhouse roof acts as a greenhouse as well, allowing cooler planets to retain enough heat and atmosphere to become habitable for the intended population type.
 By incorporating a semi-reflective layer these worldhouses can be used closer to the local star, and modern materials can be used which permit the transmission of infrared wavelengths to prevent overheating.
+The supporting framework may also incorporate magnetic shielding to protect against stellar winds and cosmic rays, although in most cases the trapped atmosphere itself is sufficient shielding.

 Biologically grown worldhouse canopies come in many forms, such as canopy plants, greenbubbles, and Yggdrasil bushes.